Last Updated on July 24, 2021 by Julia Wilson

 What is a pedigree cat?

 A pedigree cat is a type of cat whose parents are the same breed and who is registered with a recognised cat association.
 Pedigree cats are bred to meet a specific physical characteristic outlined by a breed standard.
 The lineage of a pedigree cat is recorded on its pedigree.

 It is not enough to mate two cats who are the same breed and produce a litter of kittens.
 The cat breeder must also be registered with a recognised cat association, and all breeding cats registered, and have pedigree papers to prove their ancestry.
 The registered cat breeder must comply with rules set out by the cat registrar they are affiliated.
 Failure to comply will result in expulsion.

 An unregistered cat breeder who breeds a litter (or more) of kittens with purebred or mixed-breed cats is known as a backyard breeder.
 The cats are not bred to a standard, and will not be registered as purebred with a cat association.
 There are also fewer protections when obtaining a cat from a backyard breeder compared to a registered breeder who is bound by a code of ethics and follows the rules laid out by the relevant cat association.

 What is a cat association?

-Also known as a cat council, a cat association is a professional registering body for cat breeders.
+Also known as a cat council or cat registrar, a cat association is a professional registering body for cat breeders.
 Each breeder has a breeder prefix (cattery name) with the cat association and registers their litters with the cat association.
 The cat association issue a pedigree for each kitten which is similar to a birth certificate, but contains information of several generations, not just the sire and dam (father and mother).